Rio to Lima Adventure

 Please note, we can also arrange a private transfer for you when you arrive.
 Please contact a Travel Advisor for more information.

 50 nights’ shared accommodation are included on this epic Rio to Lima Adventure.
-This will mainly be a combination of hotels/hostels, camping and overnight transport.
+This will be approximately 29 nights in twin-share simple hotels, 9 nights in single sex multishare hostels, 4 overnight buses, 3 nights camping and various estancias, homestays and basic lodgings.

 The minimum age to join this trip is 18.
 This trip is designed for travellers aged 18-39.